 Iodine is truly a controversial topic in the natural health field.
 There are those whose lives have been dramatically improved with high-dose iodine supplementation, but there are also those that have experience massive detox from even moderate doses of iodine.
 Many people claim that food sources of iodine are “not enough to fix deficiency” but I tend to disagree with this for two main reasons.

-For the first reason, high doses of any isolated nutrient can negatively effect people.
+For the first reason why I preach caution, high doses of any isolated nutrient can negatively effect people.
 For something like iodine that detoxes the halides, it can easily over-tax the liver and give stress to the adrenals.
 If you are in adrenal exhaustion, you probably do not have the strength to deal with this detox, even if you are including the companion nutrients on the Iodine Protocol (you can read a little about the iodine protocol here).
 I’ve heard from many people who have had adrenal crashes from the iodine protocol, and even a few that ended up with pretty bad kidney damage.
 Strengthen your body first before going crazy with detoxing!

 For the second reason, just because a food has less of a nutrient than a supplement doesn’t mean that it is useless.
 A supplement will just give that specific nutrient.
 A food will give you that nutrient, other vitamins and minerals, even enzymes or phytonutrients that have benefits for health.
 Food has more bang for the buck in my opinion, plus bodies are built to recognize food more readily than something created in a lab.
 Whose rule is that when we are deficient in something that we need to take mega-doses to fix it?
 That honestly seems like an allopathic way of thinking to me.